 2020 was the year in which 17 countries on the African continent celebrated 60 years of independence.
-The Africanists from Leiden University, TU Delft and Erasmus University (united in ‘LeidenASA’) organised ‘Africa 2020’, a year full of workshops, film screenings, peer coaching for PhD students, and two large conferences: ‘Africa: 60 years of independence’ in January, and ‘Africa knows!’ that started in December and continues into 2021.
-Due to the COVID-19 pandemic, many events had to be postponed.
+The Africanists from Leiden University, TU Delft and Erasmus University (united in ‘LeidenASA’) organised ‘Africa 2020’, a year full of workshops, film screenings, peer coaching for PhD students, and two large conferences: ‘Africa: 60 years of independence’ in January, and ‘Africa knows!’ that started in December and continued into 2021.
+Due to the COVID-19 pandemic, many events had to be postponed to 2021.

 Workshop: Law, governance and rights in Africa.
 A look to the future